se-tuebingen-exercises-ws25/git-style-guide/README.md

-This is _a fork of_ a Git Style Guide inspired by [*How to Get Your Change Into the Linux Kernel*](https://www.kernel.org/doc/Documentation/SubmittingPatches), the [git man pages](http://git-scm.com/doc) and various good practices.
+This is _a fork of_ a Git Style Guide inspired by [*How to Get Your Change Into the Linux Kernel*](https://www.kernel.org/doc/Documentation/SubmittingPatches), the [git man pages](http://git-scm.com/doc) and various practices popular among the community.

 This is a simple educational fork of the original version, which resides at [`agis/git-style-guide`](https://github.com/agis/git-style-guide).